KrauseFx/krausefx.com/_drafts/trusting-sdks.md

 * [Xcode Ghost](https://en.wikipedia.org/wiki/XcodeGhost) affected about 4,000 iOS apps, including WeChat:
     * Attacker gains remote access to any phone running the app
     * Show phishing popups
-    * Access & modify the clipboard (dangerous when using password managers)
+    * Access and modify the clipboard (dangerous when using password managers)
 * [The NSA worked on finding iOS exploits](https://9to5mac.com/2017/03/07/cia-ios-malware-wikileaks/)
 * [Pegasus](https://www.kaspersky.com/blog/pegasus-spyware/14604/): malware for non-jailbroken iPhones, used by governments
 * [KeyRaider](https://en.wikipedia.org/wiki/KeyRaider): Only affected jailbroken iPhones, but still stole user-credentials from over 200,000 end-users